-In December 2019, Green Power Development Fund Cooperatief U.A. has passed the resolution of liquidation.
-The carrying value of this investment reflected the expected final payment upon completion of the liquidation.
+In December 2019, Green Power Development Fund Cooperatief U.A. passed the resolution of liquidation.
+The liquidation procedure had completed and the company received final payment in March 2021 which is the same as carrying value of this investment.

 Other investments